Romarionijim/AutomationProject/README.md

 * The tests were written using the TestNG framework.

-* for reporting I used allure reports and it's annotations to orginize the tests when recieving reports
+* For reporting I used allure reports and it's annotations to orginize the tests when recieving reports

+* The project is developed using the Page Object Model design pattern and Page Factory